Your Facebook Web Address

 - Usernames can only contain alphanumeric characters (A–Z, 0–9) and periods (".").
 They can't contain generic terms or extensions (.com, .net).

 - Your username must adhere to the Facebook Statement of Rights and Responsibilities.

-Note: You must be an admin to set a username for your Page.
+Keep in mind that you must be an administrator to set a username for your Page.

 Changing Your Username